 Observation is the best method to assess a young child’s ICT capability and ICT literacy in both early childhood and primary education, as most technology activities are practical.

 So improving your capacity in this type of method should boost your TPACK as an early childhood teacher.

 Similarly, the formative assessment techniques applied here also have a wider and greater significance in primary education.
 This makes it imperative for the two areas of education to share and combine key data in reports and transition statements.

 Read on to uncover any uncertainty in relation to making assessments of children’s learning with technology.

-Your observations in early childhood that relate to technology is about determining children’s ICT capability which they will demonstrate as they interact with their peers, their environment and the adults in the setting.
+Your observations in early childhood that relate to technology are about determining children’s ICT capability which they will demonstrate as they interact with their peers, their environment, and the adults in the setting.